Home Compare BWXT vs GD

 BWX Technologies vs General Dynamics: Which Stock Looks Stronger in 2026?

 General Dynamics holds the cleaner structural position, with valuation as the main driver and stability adding further support.
-BWX Technologies still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-On the market side, General Dynamics is in better shape — its trend is intact while BWX Technologies's trend has broken down.
+The market setup broadly confirms the structural lead — General Dynamics holds the more constructive position.
 That puts structure and market broadly in agreement — General Dynamics's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

 The clearest separation starts in valuation, with stability adding a second layer of support.
-General Dynamics Corporation leads by 11 points on the overall comparison score.
+The overall score gap is 10 points in favour of General Dynamics Corporation.

 INDUSTRY COMPARISON